shafiulapp/Neuromechanics-with-NEURON/README.md

+#Read the instructions for using the codes

 For reproducing the HCO model's typical solution from the paper "", first compile body.mod and brain.mod files , then using python code trialf.ipynb , one can reproduce the solutions.
 Even by loading HCO2024.ses in NEURON GUI one can also visualize the same solution.

 For the following tasks:

 # 1. Numerically vary gfb (the feedback conductance).
-Currently in brain.mod, gfb is  set to 0.001.
-Try varying it and see if you can get an increase in Q. Can you  find an
+Currently in brain .mod, gfb is  set to 0.001.
+Try varying it and see if you can get an increase in Q. Can you  find an optimum?
-#optimum?

 #2.
 Numerically vary gsyn (the synaptic conductance).
 Currently in brain.mod, gsyn is set to 0.005.
 Try varying it and see if you can get an increase in Q. Can you  find an optimum?

 #3.
 See if you can improve Q by varying both gfb and gsyn.
 Can you  find an optimum for varying them both together?

 One need to compile braina.mod and bodya.mod first using nrnivmodl , then using python code varying.ipynb , one can get the outputs for the above tasks.